Steven C. Teske

 The Child Welfare Division consists of two programs, Court Appointed Special Advocates (CASA) and Judicial Citizen Review Panels.

 The Clayton County CASA program provides essential, high-quality advocacy, intervention, and support to children who have been the victims of abuse and neglect in Clayton County.
 Trained CASA volunteers, working in concert with the Juvenile Court staff, provide support services and bring relevant information, resources, and recommendations to the court in the best interests of the children they serve.
 Clayton County CASA is also affiliated with National CASA, Georgia CASA, and Metro Atlanta CASA.
-Our CASA program is also supported by the Friends of Clayton County CASA and its affiliate organization, Ambassadors Behind CASA.
+Our CASA program is also supported by the Friends of Clayton County CASA advisory board.

 For more information on Clayton County CASA or to become a CASA Volunteer, please contact CASA Training Supervisor, Griffin Shirley, at 678.610.1061.